Mirai-Research-Lab/mirai-graph/README.md

-This is the subgraph for indexing events from our smart-contract for our mirai project
+This is the subgraph for indexing events from our smart-IpfsNFT for our mirai project